Vehicle Maintenance Tips

 One of the simplest and most beneficial things you can do to preserve the life of your tires is to periodically check them.
-Typically a once-a-month walk around your car is all you will need to visually inspect y
+Typically a once-a-month walk around your car is all you will need to visually inspect your tires.

 Low pressure causes the tire sidewall to flex more, thereby building up more heat and wearing down the tire much faster.

 Excessively high pressure causes the middle of the tread to bulge out more, therefore wearing down the center of the tire significantly faster, causing uneven wear.

 You should look for a bulge near the ground on the tire which would indicate that the air pressure is low and if you notice one tire that seems to be a little low, make sure to inflate it back to the appropriate amount and if you notice that one of the tires loses pressure much faster than the others, it is recommended you inspect it for nails, screws, glass, or other objects that may have become embedded into the tire.

 Excessively high pressure

 Tires should never be filled up the maximum rating that is stamped on the side of the tire.
 This is the very maximum threshold which the tire was designed to withstand, and not the recommended operating amount.
 Tires which are inflated above the recommended amount wear out unevenly and produce a very stiff ride.